ekra26/JavaScript30Challenge/Day1-Drum Kit/README.md

 #### Other information

-* Project status: In progress
+* Project status: **Completed**

+* Improvement ideas:
+1. Use letter numbers instead of letter to identify key pressed
+2. Improve code readability